africastalkingiotltd/devkitr1v1kitchensink/README.md

 1. [Create a free Heroku account if you do not have one](https://signup.heroku.com/)
 2. Click on [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/africastalkingiotltd/devkitr1v1kitchensink_web) button to bootstrap the app
+3. Give your app a name
-3. Inside your Heroku configs for the app add the following variables (see the screen grabs below for more info):
+4. Under your Heroku Config Vars section  add the following variables (see the screen grabs below for more info):
-    - `DEVICE_GROUP_USERNAME` : Your IoT Application username
+    - `APPLICATION_USERNAME` : Your IoT Application username
     - `DEVICE_GROUP` : The device group you want to authenticate to
     - `DEVICE_PASS` : The password assigned to the device group
     - `SERVO_TOPIC` : The topic to which the IoT device is listening to for servo motor control.
 Example if your base topic is `coolguy/devicegroup/#` and the IoT device is listening for servo motor control command at `coolguy/devicegroup/servo` then this value should be `servo`.